 The following morning, I was woken up bright and breezy by the in-room Lumie alarm clock for a yoga class with Sarah in the hotel gym.
 This was the first time I had tried yoga, so I was a little apprehensive about it but when the flow got going, I really enjoyed it.
 The reason that yoga has been included as a key factor to help post travelling as it helps to open up your hips, loosen your joints and to get the blood moving.
 As someone who struggles a lot with lower back pain, I found that a lot of the yoga holds were beneficial in helping me to ease off that area too so it’s possibly something that I’ll take part in more often.

-After a heathy buffet brunch at the hotel that featured a delicious banana smoothie (my favourite) it was down to the pool for a little more yoga, but this time it was on paddle boards.
+After a healthy buffet brunch at the hotel that featured a delicious banana smoothie (my favourite) it was down to the pool for a little more yoga, but this time it was on paddleboards.
 This turned out to be a really fun session and as well as being a challenging workout it was pretty relaxing.
-There’s just something about being on water that really helps to chill me out.
+There’s just something about being on the water that really helps to chill me out.